 Children with physical disabilities, autism spectrum disorders, or behavioral needs can’t brace themselves the way compartmentalization assumes.
 They can’t put their hands up against the seat in front of them.
 Some can’t sit upright without support.
 The compartmentalization model was designed for a neurotypical child sitting forward in their seat.
 That’s not every child on every bus.

-ARS 15-922 requires school districts to transport students with disabilities.
-The Individuals with Disabilities Education Act guarantees it at the federal level.
-But neither law specifies restraint systems beyond what’s in the student’s Individualized Education Program.
+The Individuals with Disabilities Education Act guarantees transportation as a related service when it’s required by a student’s IEP.
+Arizona’s special education statutes (ARS 15-763 et seq.) carry that obligation at the state level.
+But neither framework specifies restraint systems beyond what’s in the student’s IEP.
 And most IEPs don’t address crash safety.
 They address behavioral containment.

 There’s a difference between a harness that keeps a child seated during the ride and a harness that keeps a child alive in a rollover.
 Most districts don’t make that distinction.

-Arizona families dealing with similar situations should understand that the same legal framework applies here.
-School districts in Arizona are public entities, which means you have to follow the notice of claim process under ARS 12-821.01 before you can file a lawsuit.
+Arizona families dealing with a school bus injury need to understand the claim process.
+School districts are public entities, which means you have to file a notice of claim under ARS 12-821.01 before you can sue.
 You get 180 days from the date of injury.
-Miss it and the claim is gone.
+Miss it and the claim is barred entirely.

 Arizona requires a formal notice of claim within 180 days before you can sue a school district.
 This is a hard deadline.
 If your child was injured on a school bus, talk to an attorney before the deadline passes.

-ADOT’s crash data system tracks collisions involving school buses on Arizona roads.
-The numbers fluctuate year to year, but the pattern is consistent.
-Most school bus crashes happen in urban and suburban areas during morning and afternoon routes.
-Rear-end collisions are the most common type.
-Intersection crashes are second.
+ADOT tracks collisions involving school buses on Arizona roads through its crash data system.
+Nationally, NHTSA data shows most school bus crashes happen in urban and suburban areas during morning and afternoon routes, with rear-end and intersection crashes as the most common types.

 Loading Zone Dangers